emulated-gamer-bois/gameboy-emulator/README.md

 sudo apt-get install libsdl2-dev libglew-dev
 ```

-Windows users does not need to install dependencies
+Windows users do not need to install dependencies

 ### Cloning the project